kletobias/kletobias.github.io/_projects/04n_questionnaire.md

 <br>

-The accuracy function ($f$ in the following) is a binary function, that summarizes all predictions ($preds$), that have been made by the model during a step in the SGD and assigns an integer representation for each prediction in $preds \in \{0,1\}$.
-If the single prediction $pred$ is correct, it assigns a $1$, $0$ otherwise.
-It then divides that sum by the total of $pred$ in $preds$.
+The accuracy function ($f$$ in the following) is a binary function, that summarizes all predictions ($preds$), that have been made by the model during a step in the SGD and assigns an integer representation for each prediction in $$preds \in \{0,1\}$$.
+If the single prediction $$pred$$ is correct, it assigns a $$1$, $$0$$ otherwise.
+It then divides that sum by the total of $$pred$$ in $$preds$$.
 So it returns, the fraction of correct predictions out of all the predictions made.
-The partial derivative of $f$ is always $0$, which makes it unsuitable for any type of the Gradient Descent, which relies on the gradient of the loss function at every step of the optimization to guide it towards finding at least a local minimum.
+The partial derivative of $$f$$ is always $$0$, which makes it unsuitable for any type of the Gradient Descent, which relies on the gradient of the loss function at every step of the optimization to guide it towards finding at least a local minimum.
 Finding the global minimum is not guaranteed, when using SGD (it is the same for GD), but a local minimum can still deliver a 'good enough' result.
 The gradient of the loss function should reflect small changes in the values of the weights.<br>
 <br>
 These are the reasons, why accuracy is not a suitable loss function to drive the optimization.
 It does however make for a good *metric*, that is meant for human understanding of how well or badly the model is doing, calculated at the end of every epoch for the predictions of the model on the validation set.<br>